Logo

 In 1938, Winston Churchill warned the government against appeasement and called for collective action to deter German aggression.

-Winston Churchill visited Chamberlain at Downing Street and urged him to tell Germany that Britain would declare war if the Germans invaded Czechoslovak territory; Chamberlain was not willing to do this.
+Winston Churchill visited Chamberlain and urged him to tell Germany that Britain would declare war if the Germans invaded Czechoslovak territory; Chamberlain was unwilling to do this.

-Winston Churchill was ebullient after the Battle of the River Plate on 13 December 1939 and afterwards welcomed home the crews, congratulating them on "a brilliant sea fight" and saying that their actions in a cold, dark winter had "warmed the cockles of the British heart".
+Winston Churchill was ebullient after the Battle of the River Plate on 13 December 1939 and welcomed home the crews, congratulating them on "a brilliant sea fight".

-Winston Churchill was concerned about German naval activity in the Baltic Sea and initially wanted to send a naval force there but this was changed to a plan, codenamed Operation Wilfred, to mine Norwegian waters and stop iron ore shipments from Narvik to Germany.
+Winston Churchill was concerned about German naval activity in the Baltic and wanted to send a naval force, but this was changed to a plan, codenamed Operation Wilfred, to mine Norwegian waters and stop iron ore shipments from Narvik to Germany.

-Halifax admitted that he could not govern effectively as a member of the House of Lords and so Chamberlain advised the King to send for Winston Churchill, who became Prime Minister.
+Halifax admitted he could not govern effectively as a member of the House of Lords, so Chamberlain advised the King to send for Winston Churchill, who became prime minister.

-Winston Churchill later wrote of feeling a profound sense of relief in that he now had authority over the whole scene.
+Winston Churchill later wrote of a profound sense of relief, as he now had authority over the whole scene.

-Winston Churchill believed himself to be walking with destiny and that his life so far had been "a preparation for this hour and for this trial".
+Winston Churchill believed his life so far had been "a preparation for this hour and for this trial".

-Winston Churchill began his premiership by forming a five-man war cabinet which included Chamberlain as Lord President of the Council, Labour leader Clement Attlee as Lord Privy Seal, Halifax as Foreign Secretary and Labour's Arthur Greenwood as a minister without portfolio.
+Winston Churchill began his premiership by forming a war cabinet: Chamberlain as Lord President of the Council, Labour leader Clement Attlee as Lord Privy Seal, Halifax as Foreign Secretary and Labour's Arthur Greenwood as a minister without portfolio.

 Winston Churchill drafted outside experts into government to fulfil vital functions, especially on the Home Front.